Chinese Steamed Cod Fish with Ginger Scallion Sauce

 Because the fish is steamed inside of a parchment paper pouch, you can easily make this Chinese fish recipe, using an air fryer or oven.
-Serve this dish hot and immediately and pair it with your favorite vegetable saute and a bowl of hot soup, this is a timeless everyday low carb meal that’s totally worth the effort to give it a try.
+Serve this dish hot immediately and pair it with your favorite vegetable saute and a bowl of hot soup, this is a timeless everyday low-carb meal that’s totally worth the effort to give it a try.

 Chinese Steamed Cod Fish with Ginger Scallion Sauce